amlanpati/resume-html-portfolio/README.md

 # resume-html-portfolio
-This contains my resume written only in html.
+This repository contains my resume written only in HTML.
+Check it out at: https://amlanpati.github.io/resume-html-portfolio/